Spaces of solidarity: the International Coloured Mutual Aid Association and the Colonial House in North Shields

-A key figure in community organising in North Shields was Charles Udor Minto.
-He was born around 1900 when the British government assumed control of the Southern and Northern Protectorates of Nigeria.
-When his career as a professional boxer stopped at the end of World War I, Minto came to the North-East, probably as a seaman, and married a local woman.
-Minto believed in equality and respect for all; he made it his life’s mission to, "'organise unity among our people, and their descendants so also get a chance to explain them their position, and where they stand, and as to let their descendants know, that if a human is not white, he must be black, and there is no need for the Black to think he is inferior!"
+A key figure in community organizing in North Shields was Charles Udor Minto.
+He was born around 1900 in Nigeria.
+The British government had assumed control of the Southern and Northern Protectorates.
+When Minto's career as a professional boxer came to an end, he came to the North East, probably as a seaman, and married a local woman.
+Minto believed in equality and respect for all; he made it his life’s mission to, "organise unity among our people, and their descendants so also get a chance to explain them their position, and where they stand, and as to let their descendants know, that if a human is not white, he must be black, and there is no need for the Black to think he is inferior!"

-Civil-rights organisations emerged in the interwar period throughout Britain, most famously the West African Student Union in London.
-Learn more.
-The Black community in North Shields founded the International Coloured Mutual Aid Association in 1935, which split up into two groups in 1939.
-Trying to forge solidarity across racially and nationally heterogeneous groups, Minto became president and worked with members from Barbados (Evan Carter), Lagos (E. Thomas), Nigeria (W. Samson), Liberia (J. Thomas, J. Sango, A. Brown) and Sierra Leone (S. F. Walker, T. Toby), and South Africa (E. Reese).
+Trying to foster solidarity across racially and nationally heterogeneous groups, Minto became president and worked with members from Barbados (Evan Carter), Lagos (E. Thomas), Nigeria (W. Samson), Liberia (J. Thomas, J. Sango, A. Brown) and Sierra Leone (S. F. Walker, T. Toby), and South Africa (E. Reese).
 The Association claimed 126 members in 1941 and tackled economic and social difficulties resulting from racial prejudice.

 Aims and activities of the ICMAA

 (1) To promote and extend the universal sociability of Brotherhood among the African race and their descendants, including the coloured races of all descriptions

 (2) To improve the general condition and protection of the coloured people in the interests of all members.

 (3) To provide funds for the relied of members when in distress and for emergency needs.